Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 It is also possible for someone to become eligible for ILR through a less traditional route which doesn’t require holding a specific visa.

-Can I apply for UK Indefinite Leave to Remain after five years?
+When Can I Apple for Indefinite Leave to Remain?

 The amount of time you must have spent in the UK before you are eligible to apply for Indefinite Leave to Remain depends on your particular circumstances.
-In most cases, an overseas national can apply for ILR after five years of lawful residence in the UK.
+In most cases, an overseas national can apply for ILR after 5 years of lawful residence in the UK with a valid visa.

 Some of the visas which require five years of UK residence include: